programmerkenzi/programmerkenzi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on some side projects using solidity.
+- 🔭 I’m currently working on some side projects using python.
-- 🌱 I’m in the process of learning about smart contract development.
+- 🌱 I’m in the process of learning about LLM.
 - 🔥 Passionate about creating efficient and scalable solutions.
 - 💪 Always eager to explore new technologies and improve my skills.
 - 🤝 Let's build something amazing together!